samareshmaiti/spring-boot-tasks/README.md

-This assignment is to use spring boot for making a track-service application.
+This assignment is to use spring boot for making a track-service application using mongo database .
-This repository in branch track-service-mysql is the application of :
-    Swap in-memory H2 database with MySQL.